Ph.D. Student Workshop

 "Optimize Your Job Search" (non-academic)

 After a long academic journey, entering the job market can sometimes be confusing for doctoral students.
-The goal of this workshop is to identify the real or perceived challenges doctoral students face when entering the workforce, so that they can then overcome these obstacles in an effective job search.
+The goal of this workshop is to identify the challenges—whether real or perceived—that doctoral students face when entering the workforce, so that they can then overcome them in an effective job search.

-This workshop focuses on the job market "outside of academic research," including an overview of tools for identifying potential employers and how to communicate with recruiters through your resume.
+This workshop focuses on the job market “outside of academic research,” including a presentation on tools for identifying potential employers and how to communicate with recruiters through your resume.

 Session 1

-• Personal Assessment: Taking Stock of Your Skills (Homework Assignment)
+- Personal Assessment: Taking Stock of Your Skills (Personal Work Between Sessions)

 Session 2

-Identify your skills to better highlight your profile:
+Identify your skills to better showcase your profile:

 Learn how to write a resume and a cover letter:

-Click the registration button, and once you’re on the site, click the “Training” tab.
+Click the registration button, and once you're on the website, click the "Training" tab.

 Online and in-person classes + personalized support!